Using outdoor string lighting is one of the quickest and easiest ways to illuminate any plot for nighttime dining and entertaining.

 Bear in mind that the rule for outdoor lighting hung above a table is the same as inside a home, even though we’re talking about string lights: they shouldn’t be so low that they block diners on opposite sides from one another’s view.

-If you’re lucky enough to have mature trees in your backyard, their substantial bases are the ideal location for string lights.
+If you’re lucky enough to have mature trees in your backyard, their substantial bases are the ideal location for a pretty lighting landscape idea.
 Simply wind the lights around the trunks to draw attention to their lovely forms.

 Don’t lose the benefit of the feature trees and shrubs in your backyard after dark.